Skip to main content

 That is all you need to know going in.
 The rest is better experienced than described.

-A single figure standing at the threshold of a ship crew quarters, two others visible inside, one looking up
+A figure at the threshold of ship crew quarters with two others inside, a quiet trust beat in a found family space crew romance

 The crew earns every moment of loyalty on the page.
 And the romance does not arrive on schedule.